Jump to a category

 The card offers 1% cash back on all purchases, a year’s worth of Amazon Prime Student, and no annual fee.

-Best Credit Cards of 2019: For Bad Credit
+Best Credit Cards For Bad Credit

 These cards function the same as conventional credit cards with just one exception: You have to put up a security deposit, usually equal to your desired credit limit when you open the account.